 My sister Judith Spencer Gardner died at age 64 of ALS.
 Like Grandfather-like granddaughter?
-Or you could say it was a coincidence these two relatives died of ALS.
-Sure hope you’re right.
+Or you could say it was a coincidence these two relatives died of ALS?

-Judy exhibited and died of the same debilitating symptoms that eventually took her Grandpa Dayer’s life.
+Judy exhibited and died of the same debilitating symptoms that eventually took her Grandpa Dayer LeBaron’s life.

-Shortly before his death, in 1951, when we lived in St. George, Utah (I an inquisitive, observant five-year-old then), my uncles Floren and Verlan brought Grandpa Dayer to visit us and say his last goodbye to his daughter Esther/my mother.
+Shortly before his death, in 1951, when we lived in St. George, Utah–I then an inquisitive, observant five-year-old– my uncles Floren and Verlan brought Grandpa Dayer to visit us and say his last goodbye to his daughter Esther, my mother.

-Being in his last stages of ALS, he drooled as he ate.
-But even his swallowing muscles were failing him, adding to the rest of his defunct muscular system.
-As typical with ALS, Only his eye muscles and brain remained intact.
+Being in his last stages of ALS, he drooled as he ate– because at this late stage of the disease, even his swallowing muscles were failing him, adding to the rest of his defunct muscular system.
+As is typical of ALS, Only his eye muscles and brain remained intact.